 - Medical Expenses: The total cost of medical treatment, including emergency care, surgeries, rehabilitation, therapy, medications, assistive devices, and ongoing medical care, can determine the settlement amount.

 - Prognosis and Future Medical Needs: The anticipated long-term effects of the TBI, including the need for ongoing medical treatment, rehabilitation, and potential future surgeries, can influence the settlement calculation.
+A person suffering from a relatively mild traumatic brain injury may not need the same level and duration of care as those suffering from moderate traumatic brain injuries.

 - Lost Earning Capacity: You may recover compensation for lost wages during recovery and potential future earnings.